-For more information about these preserves, contact the office of the Department of the region concerned.
+For more information about these preserves, contact the Department's Customer Services at 1 877 346-6763.

 Natural reserves

 A natural reserve is a private property protected by way of a conservation agreement reached between an owner and the Ministère du Développement durable, de l'Environnement et des Parcs du Québec.
 Its recognition seeks to guarantee the preservation of the natural characteristics warranting the interest in the conservation of this property.
 It is governed by the provisions of the Natural Heritage Conservation Act.